Effective as of April 2025

 2.10.
 Travel subsidy

-The fund participates in the travel expenses of members who, on medical advice, have to travel from one part of the country to another to seek treatments or for examinations for themselves, their spouses, or children, provided payments have been made into the fund for six months during the previous 12 months, including the last 3 consecutive months.
+The fund participates in the travel expenses of members who, on medical advice, need to travel from one part of the country to another to seek treatments or for examinations for themselves, their spouses, or children, provided payments have been made into the fund for six months during the previous 12 months, including the last 3 consecutive months.
 An application for a subsidy must be submitted to the Icelandic Health Insurance.
 If that application is rejected, the fund pays ISK 10,000 for 250 - 400 km driving, ISK 15,000 for 400 - 600 km driving, ISK 20,000 for 600 - 800 km driving and ISK 25,000 for 800 km driving or more.
 This is based on a round trip.
 Payments will be made for a maximum of three trips during each 12-month period.
 The fund´s board of directors may deviate from these criteria if there are good reasons for doing so.
 A rejection from the Icelandic Health Insurance must be submitted along with a confirmation of a doctor‘s visit.

 3. Other subsidies